-- .1 Provide all required HMI programming as per the Functional Requirements Specification. - .2 Provide complete HMI programming services, including: - .1 Provide operator displays for all systems, not just templates for standard systems. - .2 Provide a complete database of all points and link to graphics. - .3 Provide complete alarm system configuration, including and alarm display screen. - .4 Provide all other programming, scripting, configuration, and testing as required to produce a fully complete HMI system. - .5 Provide 3 line summary of the latest alarms at the top of each graphic display screen. - .6 Provide PLC and HMI diagnostic screen(s).
+- .1 Provide all required HMI programming as per the Functional Requirements Specification. - .1 Provide complete HMI programming services, including: - .2 Provide operator displays for all systems, not just templates for standard systems. - .3 Provide a complete database of all points and link to graphics. - .4 Provide complete alarm system configuration, including and alarm display screen. - .5 Provide all other programming, scripting, configuration, and testing as required to produce a fully complete HMI system. - .6 Provide 3 line summary of the latest alarms at the top of each graphic display screen. - .7 Provide PLC and HMI diagnostic screen(s).

-.1 Submit product data in accordance with Section 01 33 00 - Submittal Procedures.
+.1 Submit product data.